There are a lot of hidden gems in Asheville, NC that you should definitely know about when you decide to go there for a visit.

 Float on the lazy river for a couple of relaxing hours (but don’t forget sun protection and a hat) . <a href=”http://ashevilleoutdoorcenter.com”>http://ashevilleoutdoorcenter.com

-Go to DuPont State Park and climb up the water falls (wear hiking shoes) Go to Hendersonville and stroll around a small town with pretty shops and buy local produce .
+Go to DuPont State Park and climb up the waterfalls (wear hiking shoes) Go to Hendersonville and stroll around a small town with pretty shops and buy local produce.

-Climb up the Chimney Rock in Chimney Rock State Park and enjoy the stunning view of the Devil’s Head balancing rock and a 404 foot waterfall.
+Climb up the Chimney Rock in Chimney Rock State Park and enjoy the stunning view of the Devil’s Head balancing rock and a 404-foot waterfall.

-Final thoughts about Asheville, NV
+Final thoughts about Asheville, NC and the Smoky Mountains

-There are a many things to do in Asheville and around Asheville if you are a nature freak.
+There are many things to do in Asheville and around Asheville if you are a nature freak.

-Check out mountain bike trails and ziplining, swim in the river or float on a tube if you want to be lazy.
+Check out mountain bike trails and ziplining, swim in the river, or float on a tube if you want to be lazy.